Public Policy Fellowship Program | CHCI

 For the last 40 years, CHCI has forged a critical pathway to Educate, Empower, and Connect our nation’s future Latino leaders, creating a transformative and lasting Impact on Latino youth and our nation.
 Learn more about CHCI’s history.

-CHCI hosts a platform of leadership development programs, which equip young Latino leaders with the tools they need to be successful in the public and private sectors.
+CHCI hosts a platform of leadership development programs, which equip emerging young Latino leaders with the tools they need to be successful in the public and private sectors.
 Through our educational and leadership development programs, CHCI is committed to our mission of Developing the Next Generation of Latino Leaders®.

-The 2024-2025 Public Policy Fellowship Program application is due at 11:59 pm Eastern Time on December 15, 2023.
+The 2025-2026 Public Policy Fellowship Program application is due at 11:59 pm Eastern Time on December 15, 2024.

 Please keep your responses to a maximum of 600 words each.